classic-terra/documents/proposals/lunc-usdc-prop.md

 ### Community Ownership and Non-Commercial Nature

-At all times, the funds involved in this proposal, including both the initial LUNC allocation and the corresponding USDC swap outputs, remain community-owned.
+At all times, the funds involved in this proposal, including both the initial LUNC allocation and the corresponding USDC swap outputs as well as the resulting pooled liqudity, remain community-owned.
 The multisig wallet and the use of centralized exchanges serve only as mechanisms to facilitate and manage the liquidity deployment.
 The multisig signers act on a fully voluntary basis, ensuring that no individual or entity profits, enriches themselves, or engages in commercial activities through this process.
 The funds will always be directed towards the community-driven goal of establishing on-chain liquidity, and all actions are taken transparently and in good faith.
 The multisig signers will also get no financial compensation for their actions to ensure the non-commercial nature of this initiative.

 ### High-Risk CEX Trades